 How to Store Chocolate Macaroons

-You can leave the macaroons at room temperature for up to three days.
-They are best on day one, but they will still be great (just not as crispy) on day two and three.
+You can leave the macaroons at room temperature for up to three days stored in loosely-covered container.
+They are best on day one, but they will still be great (just not as crispy) on days two and three.
 You can also freeze the chocolate macaroons until you are ready to eat them.

 If You Like This Recipe, You May Also Like…

-- Chocolate mousse pie with a coconut macaroon crust (These macaroons make such a great pie crust!)
+- Chocolate mousse pie with a coconut macaroon crust (These chocolate coconut macaroons make such a great pie crust!)

 - Chocolate cherry coconuty macaroons from Dinner Now Dessert Later